 So, let’s keep it simple.
 Here are the three steps to youthful, beautiful skin.

 The sun is the enemy of the skin.
-UV light affects elastin in the skin, and this will harden and wrinkle your skin.
+UV light affects elastin in the skin, and this will harden and wrinkle your outermost body part.
 Wear clothing that protects you from the sun and use sunscreen with SPF 15 at the very least.
 This is a tough one if you enjoy sunbathing and the look of that “healthy” tan, but we are dealing with facts here.

 If the goal is to keep your skin from aging quickly, you need to avoid UV light.
 Also, a big added benefit of protecting your skin from the sun is a significant decrease in your risk of developing skin cancer.